carlos-molina/contraval/README.md

 ### Is your smart contract reliable?
-Reliability is an attribute of a system, of the smart contract in this discussion, and defines its continuity of correct service.
-Thus my smart contract is reliable if it is capable of monitoring or enforcing the contractual interaction continuously and correctly.
+Reliability is an attribute of a system, of a smart contract in this discussion, and defines its continuity of correct service.
+Thus my smart contract is reliable if it is capable of monitoring or enforcing
+contractual interactions continuously
+and correctly.
 This means that a realiable smart contract does not crash or produce incorrect verdicts.